Jackson throws 3 TD passes for Ravens in 38-6 rout of Browns

+BALTIMORE (AP) -- There were no fans in the seats, no preseason games to draw from and an eerie, unfamiliar silence before each snap.

+In spite of it all, two constants prevailed in the matchup between the Cleveland and Baltimore: Reigning NFL MVP Lamar Jackson was the focal point of a high-powered Ravens offense, and the Browns lost another opener.

-BALTIMORE — Looking every bit like the reigning NFL MVP, Lamar Jackson threw for 275 yards and three touchdowns to help the Baltimore Ravens beat the Browns 38-6 Sunday, ruining Kevin Stefanski's debut as Cleveland's head coach in a game played without fans in attendance.
+Jackson threw for 275 yards and three touchdowns, and the Ravens rolled to a 38-6 victory Sunday to spoil the debut of Cleveland coach Kevin Stefanski.

-Although the COVID-19 pandemic kept the seats empty and the play was sloppy following a preseason without any games, two constants prevailed: Jackson was the focal point of a high-powered offence and the Browns lost another opener.
+The COVID-19 pandemic kept the seats empty and the play was sloppy following a summer without any games.
+That hardly mattered to Jackson, who looked every bit as good - maybe even better - than he did in 2019 while helping Baltimore compile an NFL-best 14-2 record.

+''The guy was incredible last year,'' said tight end Mark Andrews, who caught two touchdown passes. ''To me, he's obviously the best player in the world, and his arm reflects that.''

-Facing a Cleveland secondary depleted by injuries, Jackson completed 20 of 25 passes and racked up a team-high 45 yards on the ground.
-A year ago, the multi-faceted star set an NFL single-season record for yards rushing by a quarterback and threw 36 TD passes.
+A year ago, the multi-faceted Jackson set an NFL single-season record for yards rushing by a quarterback and threw 36 TD passes.
+This time, facing a Cleveland secondary depleted by injuries, he completed 20 of 25 passes and racked up a team-high 45 yards on the ground.

 The Browns were incapable of stopping him.
 As a result, Cleveland still hasn't opened with a victory since 2004.